Quantum Utility in Simulating the Real-time Dynamics of the Fermi-Hubbard Model using Superconducting Quantum Computers: Result and Discussion

 \subsection{$L=52$ sites (104 qubits)}

 The simulation results for the Fermi-Hubbard model with $L=52$ sites from the IBM quantum computers are compared against classical time evolution methods based on the matrix product states (MPS)~\cite{Paeckel:2019yjf, Cirac:2020obd}.
+Unlike classical approximation methods such as the Quantum Monte Carlo (QMC) method, which face significant limitations in time evolution computations due to the onset of the dynamical sign problem, as pointed out in Ref.~\cite{Ortiz-Gubernatis-Knill-Laflamme}, the Matrix Product State (MPS)-based method does not suffer from these constraints.
+Therefore, we have chosen MPS-based time evolution computation as our classical verifier for results from large-scale real quantum computers, a task that exceeds the capabilities of classical exact methods.

 The MPS is a one-dimensional array of tensors linked together, with each tensor corresponding to a site or particle of the many-body system.
 The indices connecting the tensors in the MPS are called bond indices, which can take up to $\chi$ values (also known as bond dimensions).
 The open indices of each tensor correspond to the physical degrees of freedom of the local Hilbert space associated with a site or a particle of the system, which can take up to $d$ values (for our fermionic system, $d = 4$).
 While the MPS can represent any quantum state of the many-body system, the bond dimension $\chi$ needs to be exponentially large in the system size to cover all states in the Hilbert space.
 The time evolution of the MPS is determined using the time-dependent variational principle (TDVP)~\cite{TDVP-ref-1, TDVP-ref-2}, which we dubbed the \textit{MPS-TDVP} method, and facilitated by ITensor~\cite{itensor-1, itensor-2}.
 The time-dependent variational principle constrains the time evolution to a specific manifold of matrix product states with a given bond dimension.
 It projects the action of the Hamiltonian into the tangent space to this manifold and then solves the time-dependent Schrodinger equation solely within the manifold.
 We use ITensor's GPU backend on a single NVIDIA A100 with 40GB to carry out the MPS-TDVP computation up to $\tau=5$ where we set the time step-size, maximum bond dimension, and cutoff error as $\delta\tau_{\mathrm{TDVP}}=0.25$, $\chi_{\mathrm{max}}=1000$ and $\epsilon_{\mathrm{cutoff}}=10^{-8}$, respectively.
 Consequently, we have $N_\mathrm{sweeps}=20$ (given by $\tau/\delta\tau_{\mathrm{TDVP}}$) in the MPS-TDVP computation.